Jump to topic

 - Ability to manage multiple projects and meet deadlines

-- Self-starters and independent
+- Self-starting and independent attitude

-- Self-motivated and teamwork-oriented
+- Self-motivated and teamwork-oriented personality

-- Possess strong analytic skills
+- Strong analytic skills

 - Effective interpersonal skills